MASTG-KNOW-0044: Key Attestation

 }

-In the above JSON snippet, the keys have the following meaning:
+In the JSON snippet above, the keys have the following meanings:

-For more understanding on the implementation guidelines, you can refer to Google Sample Code.
+For more information on the implementation guidelines, you can refer to Google Sample Code.

-For the security analysis perspective, the analysts may perform the following checks for the secure implementation of Key Attestation:
+From a security analysis perspective, the following checks can help ensure the secure implementation of Key Attestation:

-- Check if the key attestation is totally implemented on the client-side.
-In which case, it can be more easily bypassed by tampering the application, method hooking, etc.
+• Check whether key attestation is implemented entirely on the client side.
+In that case, it can be more easily bypassed through application tampering, method hooking, etc.

-- Check if the server uses random challenge while initiating the key attestation.
-As failing to do that would lead to insecure implementation thus making it vulnerable to replay attacks.
-Also, checks pertaining to the randomness of the challenge should be performed.
+• Check whether the server uses a random challenge when initiating key attestation.
+Failing to do so results in an insecure implementation vulnerable to replay attacks.
+Also, verify the challenge's randomness.

-- Check if the server verifies the integrity of the key attestation response.
+• Check whether the server verifies the integrity of the key attestation response.

-- Check if the server performs basic checks such as integrity verification, trust verification, validity, etc. on the certificates in the chain.
+• Check whether the server performs basic checks, such as integrity and trust verification, validity, etc., on the certificates in the chain.